tanfengzhou/SUGAR_kaikoura/training/readme.md

 Step 9 : run "ssa2mat_smooth60_new"

-This step will cut out 60\times60\times60 blocks from the continuous brightness video and save corresponding 20*20*20 label blocks according to the input catalogs.
+This step will cut out 60 by 60 by 60 blocks from the continuous brightness video and save corresponding 20 by 20 by 20 label blocks according to the input catalogs.
 We suggest to keep the folder structure as shown in this example.

 Step 10 : run "delete0pad20to60.m"